Mat Hodgson: The Four Year Plan

 Between 2007 and 2011 Hodgson filmed behind the scenes at Queens Park Rangers Football Club as he followed the ownership of Flavio Briatore, Bernie Ecclestone and Lakshmi Mittal (with his son-in-law Amit Bhatia).
 The film, documenting this turbulent - yet successful - period, was released in 2011 initially on DVD and in 2012 aired on BBC and Netflix.
 Upon its release it received huge critical acclaim, winning several awards and being shortlisted for a Grierson Award in ‘Best Documentary on a Contemporary Theme’ category.
 It is often referred to in top lists of best ever sports documentaries.

 I Am Durán

 In 2019 Universal Pictures released 'I Am Durán' – Hodgson’s documentary film about Panamanian boxer Roberto Durán.
 The focus of the film was to chart Durán’s rise in the sport set against the backdrop of social and political unrest in his homeland, Panama.
 The film features Roberto Durán, Robert De Niro, Sylvester Stallone, Mike Tyson, General Manuel Noriega, Sugar Ray Leonard, Marvelous Marvin Hagler, Don King, Bob Arum, Ricky Hatton, Lennox Lewis and Oscar De La Hoya amongst others.
-Noriega’s interview was his last ever broadcast interview before he passed away.
+Noriega’s interview was his last ever broadcast interview before he died.
 The film reviewed favourably and once again Hodgson was shortlisted for a Grierson Award - this time in ‘Best International Documentary’ category.
 It saw off competition from the highly acclaimed film ‘Diego Maradona’ by Oscar winner Asif Kapadia to scoop a Focal International Award in 2020, in the 'Sports Production' category.